david-gamba/Czech-Working-Days/README.md

 By default, function return workdays in a given year.
 If parameters are set to False, it will return Monday to Friday days.

 In case you set `include_saturday=True`, it will return Monday to Saturday days but Saturdays that are also holidays would be excluded.
-In case you set `include_holidays=True`, including weekend days would remain False then holidays during weekend would not be returned.
+In case you set `include_holidays=True` and including weekend days would remain False then holidays during weekend would not be returned.

 Raises exception if year entered is 2000 and earlier